ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/README.md

 The keyboard contains a QMK module called SpongeMock, which randOMlY CaPitaliZEs leTtERs to MimiC tHE sPONGEBob MOckING mEme.
 This is accessed via the Leader sequence S, M.

 ### Autocorrect Mode
-The keyboard contains a custom autocorrect dictionary and autocorrect mode that can be toggled via the leader sequence A, C.
+The keyboard contains a custom autocorrect dictionary and mode which can be toggled via the leader sequence A, C.

+I use this feature heavily with a custom library that I fill out as I make typos.
+This library can be found [here](../../../autocorrect).

+While there are several exiting libraries out there for this kind of thing, most of them are focused on misspellings.
+I know how to spell, I just want to have my keyboard autocorrect *typos*.

 ## Lower: Numbers and Symbols